-The law requires that all road transport companies / vehicle operators and drivers have an “effective system” in place to prevent the carriage of clandestine entrants and also comply with the terms of the Code of Practice.
-Companies and drivers are also required to ensure and evidence the proper operation of that system.
+It is required by law that transport companies or vehicle operators and drivers have an effective system in place to prevent the carriage of clandestine entrants or illegal stowaways and comply with the terms of the Civil Penalty Code of Practice.